GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: GEPA: Reflective Prompt Evolution

 \section{GEPA: Reflective Prompt Evolution}

 We introduce GEPA (Genetic-Pareto), a sample-efficient optimizer for compound AI systems motivated by three core principles: genetic prompt evolution (Section~\ref{sec:genetic_optimization_loop}), reflection using natural language feedback (Section~\ref{sec:reflective_prompt_mutation}), and Pareto-based candidate selection (Section~\ref{sec:pareto_based_selection}).
 Figure~\ref{fig:gepa_infographic} gives an overview of GEPA and the full GEPA algorithm is formalized in Figure~\ref{fig:gepa_pseudocode}.

-GEPA receives the following inputs: A compound AI system $\Phi$ instantiated with simple prompts to be optimized, training dataset $D_{train}$ (consisting of task instances $(x, m)$ as described in Section~\ref{par:formalizing_cais_optimization}), the standard evaluation metric $\mu$ for the task, a feedback function $\mu_f$ (introduced in Section~\ref{par:explaining_feedback_metric}) and the total rollout budget $B$.
+GEPA receives the following inputs: A system $\Phi$ instantiated with simple prompts to be optimized, training dataset $D_{train}$ (consisting of task instances $(x, m)$ as described in Section~\ref{par:formalizing_cais_optimization}), the standard evaluation metric $\mu$ for the task, a feedback function $\mu_f$ (introduced in Section~\ref{par:explaining_feedback_metric}) and the total rollout budget $B$.
+Note that GEPA evolves only the set of prompts, denoted as $\Pi_\Phi$, whereas the underlying LLM weights, denoted by $\Theta_\Phi$ remains fixed.